ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 The Cactus Pangenome Pipeline adapts [Cactus](../README.md) to no longer rely on a guide tree, by taking advantage of the relative similarity of the input sequence to use minimizer sketches to determine initial anchors, then partial order alignments to refine them.
 It also provides the options to generate output in standard pangenome graph formats such as [vg](https://github.com/vgteam/vg) and [GFA](https://github.com/GFA-spec/GFA-spec), in addition to the usual HAL.

 The other key difference between the Pangenome and Progressive modes is that in Pangenome mode, Cactus will leave one "reference" genome uncollapsed (ie it will never be aligned to itself).
 This lets it be used as a unique coordinate system for downstream analyses.
 For example, when creating a human pangenome, GRCh38 (or CHM13) can be included and flagged as the reference.
+These reference coordinates simplify projection to VCF, allow [vg giraffe](https://doi.org/10.1126/science.abg8871) to produce mappings in BAM format, are compatible with rGFA, etc.

 *This is a work in progress and is not yet published.*

 ## Overview

-The interface is very similar to the [default utilization of Cactus](../README.md), and is dependent on a [seqfile mapping genome names to fasta locations](seqFile-the-input-file).
-The main difference here is that a tree need not be provided at the top of the seqfile.
+The pangenome interface is very similar to the [default utilization of Cactus](../README.md), and is dependent on a [seqfile mapping genome names to fasta locations](seqFile-the-input-file).
+The main difference is that a tree need not be provided at the top of the seqfile.
 If a tree is present, it must be a star tree (all leaves connected to one root).

 If you compiled Cactus yourself as opposed to using a binary or docker release, it is important to run `build-tools/downloadPangenomeTools` to install the pangeonme-specific binaries.

+Before running the Minigraph-Cactus Pangenome Pipeline on your data, it is highly recommended that you first try the Evolver Primates and Yeast examples below -- the data is included in Cactus.
+These examples will explain some important options and naming conventions.

-### Preprocessing and Naming
+### Evolver Primates: Preprocessing and Naming

 For genome names in the input seqfile, it is best to use the convention of `SAMPLE.HAPLOTYPE` if possible, where `HAPLOTYPE` is an integer.
 Examples of naming within the Seqfile: